partha-kapri/2-Qr-Code-Generator/README.md

 <br>
 # git repository #
 <br>
-# This is my second Web-Development project with HTML, CSS & JavaScript #
+# This is a "Qr-Code-Generator" Web-Development project using HTML, CSS & JavaScript #